craigfrancis/framework/framework/0.1/doc/helpers/record.md

 			// 	),
 		));

-You can then return the values (or field information) with:
+You can then return the record values (or field information) with:

 	debug($record->values_get());
 	debug($record->value_get('ref'));

 	debug($record->fields_get());
 	debug($record->field_get('ref'));

+This setup works really well with the form helper (described below).

 ---